heraldapp/datadriventeam.org/content/docs/210-capture.md

 It's fairly easy.
 Just save the following information about every quote:

 1. A brief, verbatim customer quote from an email, chat, video or phone call, etc.
-2. The customer providin the feedback.
+2. The customer providing the feedback.
-3. A tag that describes the root of the customer feedback.
+3. A sentence ("tag") that describes the root of the customer feedback.

 {{< hint info >}}
 :point_right: Sometimes, one conversation more than one insight.
 In this case, just extract multiple quotes from the full customer conversation and associate them with one tag each.